 Gamma’s culture is described by four aims for each employee –

-Regular communication from the Chief Executive Officer via e-mail, video-conference and “town hall” meetings sets the agenda for behaviour in the business.
+Regular communication from the Chief Executive Officer via e-mail, video-conference and “roadshow” meetings sets the agenda for behaviour in the business.

 Gamma is committed to protecting the environment and was the first network in the UK to be certified as Carbon Neutral.

-Gamma has policies in place covering key matters such as bribery, protection of sensitive information, diversity & anti-discrimination and whistleblowing.
-These are rigorously enforced.
+Gamma has policies in place covering key matters such as ethical conduct; anti-bribery and corruption; data protection, equality, diversity and inclusion; and whistleblowing.
+These are communicated to all employees and rigorously enforced.

 Gamma runs programmes to encourage women to develop and reach their full potential in an industry which has historically been male dominated.
 Gamma also runs an apprenticeship programme which encourages applications from young people of all backgrounds.

-The policies set by the Board in this area are reflected in the actions and decisions of the Chief Executive Officer and the rest of the leadership team.
+The policies set by the Board in this area are reflected in the actions and decisions of the Chief Executive Officer and the Executive Committee.